 Prerequisite: In Year 3 or 4.
-Note: Not Offered in 2023-2024
+Note: Not Offered in 2024-2025

-EMU475H1 - Seminar in Music Education: Music & Social Movements only/In Year 4.
+EMU475H1 - Seminar in Music Education: Music & Social Movements

 Course explores advanced theoretical topics in music and music education related to their role in educational contexts and Canadian society in terms of social movements.
 Using readings, research, peer teaching, and their own experiences, students examine concepts and problems of power, language, communication in several music and music education settings.